3 girls killed in stabbing at Taylor Swift-themed U.K. dance class. 7 people still critically wounded

 The rampage is the latest shocking attack in a country where a recent rise in knife crime has stoked anxieties and led to calls for the government to do more to clamp down on bladed weapons, which are by far the most commonly used instruments in U.K. homicides.

+"How many more children?" one person yelled as Starmer was getting in his car.
+"Our kids are dead and you're leaving already?"

+Starmer told reporters earlier that he is determined to get a "grip" on high levels of knife crime but said it was not a day for politics.

-Witnesses described hearing screams and seeing children covered in blood emerging from the Hart Space, a community centre that hosts everything from pregnancy workshops and meditation sessions to women's boot camps.
+Witnesses described hearing screams and seeing children covered in blood in the chaos outside the Hart Space, a community center that hosts everything from pregnancy workshops and meditation sessions to women's boot camps.

-The Swift-themed yoga and dance workshop was a summer vacation activity for children aged about six to 11.

-"They were in the road, running from the nursery," said Bare Varathan, who owns a shop nearby.
-"They had been stabbed, here, here, here, everywhere," he said, indicating the neck, back and chest.
+Joel Verite, a window cleaner riding in a van on his lunch break, said his colleague slammed on the brakes and reversed to where a woman was hanging on the side of a car covered in blood.

+"She just screamed at me: `He's killing kids over there.
+He's killing kids over there,"' Verite told Sky News.

-"I have a five-year-old daughter who could have just as easily been at the class," Townes said.
+"I have a 5-year-old daughter who could have just as easily been at the class," Townes said.
 "I feel helpless and like I can't do anything."

-Prime Minister Keir Starmer called the attack "horrendous and deeply shocking."
-King Charles III sent his "condolences, prayers and deepest sympathies" to those affected by the "utterly horrific incident."

-Prince William and wife Catherine said that "as parents, we cannot begin to imagine what the families, friends and loved ones of those killed and injured in Southport today are going through."
+A group of Swift's U.K. fans calling themselves "Swifties for Southport" launched an online fundraiser to help families of the victims.
+It raised over 100,000 pounds ($128,000) within 24 hours.

 Britain's worst attack on children occurred in 1996, when 43-year-old Thomas Hamilton shot 16 kindergartners and their teacher dead in a school gymnasium in Dunblane, Scotland.
 The U.K. subsequently banned the private ownership of almost all handguns.

-Mass shootings and killings with firearms are exceptionally rare in Britain, where knives were used in about 40 per cent of homicides in the year to March 2023.
+Mass shootings and killings with firearms are exceptionally rare in Britain, where knives were used in about 40% of homicides in the year to March 2023.

 Mass stabbings are also very rare, according to Iain Overton, executive director of Action on Armed Violence.